dacarey/zsh-starship/README.md

 The **zsh-starship** plugin is released under the [Apache License 2.0](https://github.com/wintermi/zsh-starship/blob/main/LICENSE) unless explicitly mentioned in the file header.

 ## Kudos
-This is a fork of winterml's zsh-starship plugin.
+This is a fork of [winterml's zsh-starship](https://github.com/wintermi/zsh-starship) plugin.

-Primarily i have forked in order to maintain my own starship configuration within the plugin
+Primarily I forked so that I can maintain my own starship configuration within the plugin